HewlettPackard/ai-metadata-knowledge-graph/Readme.md

 * We have provided three kinds of datasets:
 * Small dataset is [`dataset-small.zip`](https://drive.google.com/file/d/1JEdhTNE2OmZLcXrNqzg91srSF11zsfi5/view?usp=drive_link) This is a small randomly selected subset of all open source data.
 This is loaded by running the notebook: `small_dataset.ipynb`
 * Full dataset is [`dataset-large.zip`](https://drive.google.com/file/d/1kDExDrVAXC6fqJvc4PLW3L45slDMavvV/view?usp=drive_link).
 This is loaded by running the notebook s `pwc_kg.ipynb, openml_kg.ipynb and hf_kg.ipynb` IN THAT ORDER.
 The `$HOME/raw_files` folder should look like `raw_files/pwc`, `raw_files/open-ml` and `raw_files/huggingface`
 * Neo4J Dump: This the state of the neo4J database after the full database is loaded.
-This can be directly used by downloading neo4j_dump.zip, unzip it and put this data into `$HOME/graph_data` folder (leave `$HOME/raw_files` folder empty.
-Since the data is already in the neo4J format, you can directly execute the sample queries [Sample Queries](#sample-queries) below in the neo4j browser.
+This can be directly used by downloading [`neo4j_dump.zip`](https://drive.google.com/file/d/1ptuN0PEb2lBV9N-l-rZwwJz4IS0cFs1L/view?usp=drive_link), unzip it and put this data into `$HOME/graph_data` folder (leave `$HOME/raw_files` folder empty.
+After extraction the folder should look like `graph_data/databases`, `graph_data/dbms`, `graph_data/transactions`.
+Since the data is already in the neo4j format, you can directly execute the sample queries [Sample Queries](#sample-queries) below in the neo4j browser.
 There is no need to execute any notebooks in that case.

 #### Sample Queries to explore AIMKG manually